pdestrais/MyCellar-ionic4-NodeJS-angular7/readme.md

                npm run dist

           A 'dist' directory will be created under the root of the project.
-          A 'dmg' file has been created, double click on the file to install on the OS.
+          A 'dmg' file has been created, double click on the file to install on the OS.<br>
+          Sometimes, the command doesn't work.
+This seems to be relative to file permission issues, in that case, try to execute the same command with 'sudo'.

+          If this still doesn't work, try to use yarn

+               yarn add electron-builder --dev

+          Then you can run `yarn dist`.

      - For the web app and PWA